 Lincolnshire Educational Trust

 Academy Trusts are constituted as charitable companies limited by guarantee and are registered with Companies House.
-The Trust is a Multi-Academy Trust (MAT) which allows for a number of academies to be part of the same charitable company with a Board of Directors and a local governing body operating at each academy.
+The LET is a Multi-Academy Trust (MAT) which allows for a number of academies to be part of the same charitable company with a Board of Directors and a local governing body operating at each academy.

 The original University Academy Holbeach Trust was created in September 2011 from the merging of two schools – George Farmer Technology and Language College in Holbeach and St Guthlac School in Crowland.
-The University Academy is now housed on the single site in Holbeach next to the University of Lincoln Holbeach Campus.
+The University Academy is now housed on a single site in Holbeach next to the University of Lincoln Holbeach Campus.

-In 2016, Gosberton House School joined the Trust and became Gosberton House Academy on 01 September 2016.
+In 2016, Gosberton House School joined the Trust and became Gosberton House Academy on 1 September 2016.

 In 2018 Holbeach Bank Primary School joined the Trust and became Holbeach Bank Academy on 1 June 2018.

 The latest school to join the LET is Peele Community College Long Sutton, which became University Academy Long Sutton on 1 July 2019.